© Inga Nielsen | Dreamstime.com

 When taken as a supplement, oregano oil may help treat food poisoning by directly killing the pathogenic bacteria that have taken over the gastrointestinal tract.
 You can take either the pure, 100 percent essential oil or take the oil in an encapsulated form.

 The key is to start taking oregano oil at the first signs of possible food poisoning and to take enough of it at regular intervals.
 In general, the recommended dosage is 500 mg four times per day.
 Find a more detailed discussion of how to use the pure essential oregano oil here.
 For encapsulated products, look for a “supercritical CO2 extract” containing carvacrol, such as “Oil of Oregano” by Gaia Herbs, and follow the directions on the product’s label.
 Don’t use oregano oil if you are pregnant or nursing.

 If you think you may have eaten something suspect, take a dose of oregano oil right away and a second dose three to four hours later.
 If you do come down with nausea and vomiting, you can still take oregano oil to help destroy the pathogen as quickly as possible.
 To ease the unpleasant symptoms of food poisoning, use the natural cures for nausea and dehydration outlined in part 2.

 Share Your Experience

 Foodborne illness is an increasing issue in the news.
 Have you ever had a food-related illness?
+Have you ever tried natural remedies for food poisoning?
 What steps do you take to protect your family from food-related illnesses?
 Share your experience in the comments section below.